 Students work together to:

-- Complete a project-based assignment as part of their coursework
+- Complete a project-based activity as part of their coursework

 - Reflect on both the academic content of the course and the intercultural exchange that takes place

 There are many aspects that need to be discussed when developing a COIL module, such as language use, timing and calendars, harmonizing COIL module learning goals with overall course objectives, methods of assessment, classroom management issues, and technology tool selection.
 If you are interested in developing a COIL module for one of your classes and would like training and support on how to do this, the SUNY COIL Center has a number of professional development offerings that can help you.